Kvasir Symbol Database

 3. Forms

-Instances of this symbol type can be divided into two categories:
+For the purpose of this article, instances of this symbol type may be divided into two categories:

 a.)
 A six-branched “tree” featuring six even and downward “branches”, three on both sides of the symbol’s “trunk”